 WHAT WE DO

-Volunteer Ireland is the national volunteer development agency and a support body for all local Volunteer Centres and Volunteering Information Services in Ireland.
-Our goal is to make sure that everyone who wants to volunteer, can volunteer.
+Volunteer Ireland is the national volunteer development organisation and a support body for all local Volunteer Centres in Ireland.
+We believe that people can fulfil their potential through volunteering and that volunteering contributes to healthier and more resilient communities.
+We work to support, promote and celebrate volunteering.
 We do this in many different ways, working with a variety of stakeholders.

 - Charities and Not for Profit Organisations – We support national volunteer involving organisations by offering bespoke training, consultancy and an extensive range of online guides and resources on engaging volunteers.

-- Corporates – We also support companies interested in volunteering and offer volunteer management services for large-scale events and festivals.
+- Corporates – We support companies interested in volunteering

-- Volunteer Centres and Volunteering Information Services – There are 21 Volunteer Centre and 8 Volunteering Information Services across the country who work with Volunteer Ireland.
+- Volunteer Centres – There are 29 Volunteer Centre across the country who work with Volunteer Ireland.
 Volunteer Ireland develops and supports best practice in volunteering and Volunteer Centres, including the evaluation of Volunteer Centres according to a quality standard framework.

 Our vision is an Ireland where everyone who wants to volunteer can volunteer to create a better society.